STOWouters/HIB/README.md

 $ make HCOMPILER="<command to build the executable>"
 ```

-Assuming you have used the default settings, an executable can be found in the
+Assuming you have used the default settings, an executable called `hib` can be
-`bin/` directory: `hib` you can just run the game locally from there.
+found in the `bin/` directory.
+You can just run the game locally from there.

 ### Installing
 You can either move the executable to anywhere you want it.
 Or just access them